Skip to product information

 Rootstock

 Roxbury Russet was likely brought over as a seed by early European settlers to North America.
-The flesh is tender and juicy; the brisk, very sweet, and highly aromatic.
+The flesh is firm dense and juicy with a rich tart flavor, very sweet, and highly aromatic.
 Prized for fresh eating, pies and sauce, as well as juice and cider.
 The skin is green, washed with red-brown and with variable russeting.
 The tree has some resistance to cedar apple rust and fireblight.

-B118: B118 or “Bud 118” is considered semidwarf or semistandard, growing to 85% the size of a standard rootstock tree.
-Similar to a standard, trees on B118 are vigorous, hardy and need no staking.
-Trees on B118 will begin bearing fruit slightly earlier than standard roostock trees and are reliably productive.
+M111 or EMLA 111 is considered semidwarf or semistandard, growing to 70-80% the size of a standard rootstock tree.
+Similar to a standard, trees on M111 are vigorous, adaptable and need no staking.
+Trees on M111 will begin bearing fruit slightly earlier than standard rootstock trees.

 Apples thrive in Vermont.
 You need to have at least two different varieties for pollination; however, apples are common enough in Vermont that you can often get away with planting one if a neighbor has a few trees.
 Wild trees or crab apples growing nearby can also serve as pollinators.
 More pollen often means more and larger fruit.
 Plant in a well-drained spot with good sun.
 We grow and sell varieties that perform well in our climate and growing conditions.
 Varieties listed as “heirloom” originated before 1900.